-Boston University’s Master of Arts in Teaching (MAT) for Modern Foreign Language Education prepares students to become teachers of Arabic, French, Mandarin Chinese, or Spanish, leading to Initial teaching licensure at the 5-12 grade level.
-Please note: the Mandarin Chinese concentration will be offered for the first time in Fall 2019.
-Its approval for licensure endorsement is currently pending.
+Boston University’s Master of Arts in Teaching (MAT) for Modern Foreign Language Education prepares you to become a teacher of Arabic, French, Mandarin Chinese, or Spanish, leading to Initial teaching licensure at the 5-12 grade level.

 The MAT in Modern Foreign Language Education is designed for individuals who either:

 - Have a strong background in Arabic, French, Mandarin Chinese, or Spanish and are seeking a teaching license for the first time, or

 - Hold a Provisional license in Arabic, French, Mandarin Chinese, or Spanish, and are seeking the Initial license.

 How long does it typically take to complete this program?